-Location: Capitol Square at West Main and South Carroll
+Location: Capitol Square at East Main Street and King Street

 Speed: 4/5 plates